ohata-toast/EasyCache/en/console-guide.md

     - Max Memory:  Adjust the max memory to prevent memory shortage from synchronization or backup.
       - You may change the volume of max memory for a Redis server.
       - If required, memory volume can be flexibly secured for management.
-    - Availability Area:  Select an area to create a replication group.
     - Configuration Profile: Select a configuration file for Redis.
       - Provides default profile.
       - More configuration profiles can be added for selection.